Named for the Missouri River, an Indian name meaning "muddy waters."

 (Ironclad Ram: tonnage 399; length 183'; beam 53'8"; draft 8'3"; 2 XI-inch, 4 IX-inch, 2 32-pounders)

-Under Lt.
-J. H. Carter, CSN, the ship served the South transporting troops and on mining details between Alexandria and Shreveport, above the Red River obstructions.
+The Confederate ironclad ram Missouri, launched at Shreveport, La., 14 April 1863, was commanded by Lt.
+J. H. Carter, CSN, and transported troops and served on mining details between Alexandria and Shreveport, above the Red River obstructions.

-Taken into the U.S. Navy, the ship was never commissioned since she was built of green timber and leaked badly.
+Taken into the U.S. Navy, the ship was never commissioned because, having been built of green timber, leaked badly.
 The steamer was dismantled and laid up at Mount City, Ill., after the railroad iron forming her armor had been removed.
-Missouri was sold at public auction at Mound City to John Riley 29 November.
+Missouri was sold at public auction at Mound City to John Riley on 29 November 1865.

 Updated and corrected, Robert J. Cressman